 - Cash deposits or other transactions that are regularly barely under-reporting criteria.

-- A spike of transaction activity followed by a period of inactivity.
+- A spike in transaction activity followed by a period of inactivity.

 - Extraordinary payment behavior in the industry.